rsz_199362bc73d551930019b45770c60b76

 • State reduction ( blocking links ) costs increase the stretch.

-Consider the example of Spanning Tree about state/stretch trade-offs and spanning tree works by selecting one switch as the tree’s root and selecting specific links within the tree structure to forward towards the root.
+Consider the example of a Spanning Tree regarding state/stretch trade-offs.
+A spanning tree works by selecting one switch as the tree’s root and selecting specific links within the tree structure to move toward the root.
 This reduces the state to an absolute minimum by forcing all traffic along a single tree and blocking redundant links that don’t belong to that Tree.
 However, the state reduction ( blocking links ) costs increase the stretch through the network to the maximum possible.

 This has led to the introduction of THRILL and Cisco’s FabricPath.
 These technologies allow you to have active/active paths, thereby increasing the state of the network while decreasing the stretch.
 When examining the data center transition, the default way to create scalable designs for Layers 2 and 3 is to have an overlay, such as VXLAN.
 Layer 2 and 3 traffic is differentiated with the VNI of the VXLAN header.
 All of these operate over a routed Layer 3 underlay.